The Great Valentine's Meltdown

 It was a fun tradition that made them happy, and it didn't cost much.
 It also reminded me of how much I loved them, and all the unique things about each one of them that I really valued.

-A lot of people place a lot of expectation on Valentine's Day.
+Many people place unrealistic expectations on Valentine's Day.
 They figure it is the one day of the year when they can prove to the entire world just how deeply and truly they are loved.
+For many people, this is the "be all, end all" holiday, when they determine how deeply they are loved.
+People use it as a "make or break" watermark to determine whether a relationship is salvageable.

 But is that what Valentine's Day is for?
-What is the purpose, and what should you reasonable expect during this so-called holiday?
+What is the purpose, and what should you reasonably expect during this so-called holiday?

 When we were kids, we'd spend weeks thinking about the class list, and the perfect Valentine to give to each student in the class.
 It wasn't a matter, back then, of leaving some people out, and only giving cards to your best friends.
 It was about finding the perfect card for each person in homeroom, and signing your name with just the proper flare to send the right message.
 Too many swirls could seem too lovey.